engineyard/ey-docs/pages/dns-spoofing-error.md

+#Warning message DNS SPOOFING DETECTED when SSHing into instances

 ### Warning: Remote host identification has changed!

-You may find that you receive this message when you SSH into your instance:
+You might get this message when you SSH into your instance:

     @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
     @ WARNING: POSSIBLE DNS SPOOFING DETECTED! @